Particular/docs.particular.net/nservicebus/upgrades/testing-6to7.md

 ## Fluent-style tests deprecated

 The fluent-style testing API has been deprecated.
-See [upgrade guide](/nservicebus/upgrades/testing-7to8.md) for help migrating to Arrange-Act-Assert (AAA) test API.
+See the [upgrade guide](/nservicebus/upgrades/testing-7to8.md) for help on migrating to the Arrange-Act-Assert (AAA) test API.